 Research Summary.
-Using a combination of public government and company data as well as data gathered from thousands of job postings, the Zippia data team has created average salary estimates for jobs across the US.
-Using that data set, the team has identified the types of tellers that are the highest paid based on their average annual salaries.
+Utilizing a blend of public government data, company reports, and insights from thousands of recent job postings, the Zippia data team has established average salary estimates for various teller positions across the United States.
+This analysis has identified the teller roles that offer the highest average annual salaries.

-Here is a summary of our findings for the highest-paying types of tellers:
+Here’s a summary of our findings for the highest-paying teller jobs:

 -

-Banking Associate is the highest-paid type of teller with an average salary of $81,890 and an average hourly rate of $39.37.
+Banking Associate ranks as the highest-paid teller, with an average salary of $81,890 and an hourly rate of $39.37.

 -